A Survey of Multi-View Representation Learning: Multi-View Representation alignment

 Observing the resemblance to sequentially binary classifiers, boosted cross-modality similarity learning algorithms are introduced based on the standard AdaBoost procedure \cite{FreundS97}.
 CMSSH has shown its utility and efficiency in several multi-view learning applications including cross-representation shape retrieval and alignment of multi-modal medical images.

 However, CMSSH only considers the inter-view correlation but ignores the intra-view similarity \cite{YuWYTLZ14}.
 Kumar and Udupa \cite{KumarU11} extend Spectral Hashing \cite{WeissTF08} from the single view setting to the multi-view scenario and present cross view hashing (CVH), which attempts to find hash functions that map similar objects to similar codewords over all the views so that inter-view and intra-view similarities are both preserved.
 Gong and Lazebink \cite{GongL11} combine iterative quantization with CCA to exploit cross-modal embeddings for learning similarity preserving binary codes.
 Consequently, Zhen and Yang \cite{ZhenY12NIPS} present co-regularized hashing (CRH) for multi-modal data based on a boosted co-regularization framework.
 The hash functions for each bit of the hash codes are learned by solving DC (difference of convex functions) programs, while the learning for multiple bits is performed via a boosting procedure.
-Later Zhu et al. \cite{ZhuHSZ13} introduce linear cross-modal hashing (LCMH), which adopts a ``two-stage" strategy to learn cross-view hashing functions.
-The data within each modality are first encoded into a low-rank representation using the idea of anchor graph \cite{LiuWKC11} and then hash functions for each modality are learned to map each modality's low-rank space into a shared Hamming space.
-Song et al. \cite{SongYYHS13} introduce an inter-media hashing (IMH) model by jointly capturing inter-media and intra-media consistency.
+Later Song et al. \cite{SongYYHS13} introduce an inter-media hashing (IMH) model by jointly capturing inter-media and intra-media consistency.